astorDev/nist/proxy/nginx/article/index.md

 > I will skip the code in those files to avoid overloading the article.
 You can investigate the source code [here](https://github.com/astorDev/nist/tree/main/proxy/nginx/playground/v4).

-To make our configuration architecture slightly more fluent, let's utilize nginxs composition power and move proxied services configuration to a dedicated file.
+To make our configuration architecture slightly more fluent, let's utilize nginx composition power and move the proxied services configuration to a dedicated file.
 Here's how we are going to update `proxy.config` to achieve that:

 ```conf
 server {